 - Logical decision making

-If you’ve ever been confused as to why your loved one doesn’t see the damage he or she is causing, this is why.
-The lack of self-awareness makes it so someone with alcoholism is unknowingly in denial and protecting the addiction.
+The first step in knowing how to help an alcoholic is understanding how their mind is affected.
+If you’ve ever been confused about why your loved one doesn’t see the damage he or she is causing, this is why.
+The lack of self-awareness makes it so someone with alcoholism is unknowingly in denial and protecting their addiction.
 The brain believes the person needs alcohol to survive, so he or she may become defensive.
 The next thing to understand is that your loved one needs help from a professional treatment facility.

 How to Help an Alcoholic Properly

 The best way to help someone with alcoholism is with an informal or formal intervention with the help of a specialist.
 A specialist in addiction will give you tips on how to best confront the person with alcoholism.
-An informal intervention will bring to the person’s attention that you’re concerned and he or she should get help.
+Having a specialist help increases the likelihood of success making the intervention less likely to have to be repeated.
+An informal intervention will bring to the person’s attention that you’re concerned, and he or she should get help.
 A formal intervention is what’s typically shown on television where you give the person an ultimatum and have a detox or inpatient rehab facility on standby to receive him or her after the intervention.